jakubgorsky/dictionary-pwr-r-t-assignment/README.md

 ### CREATED AS A RECRUITMENT ASSIGNMENT FROM PWR RACING TEAM

+Included main.cpp is for demonstration purposes only, you do not have to download it in order to use this class.

 # Usage

 ## There are two things you need to know before using this object.